iCliniq Logo

 • Extend the injury.

-• The patient’s tolerance towards certain treatment procedures or medications.
+• The patient’s tolerance towards specific treatment procedures or medications.

-In case of a minor injury, treatment is not required most of the time.
+In the case of a minor injury, treatment is often not required.

-It will resolve with conservative treatment that includes,
+It will be resolved with conservative treatment that includes,

 • Anti-inflammatory drugs for relieving pain.

-• Cold compression for 15 minutes every hour until the swelling gets resolved.
+• Cold compression for 15 minutes every hour is recommended until the swelling resolves.
 After the swelling subsides, warm compression for a few days is recommended for the reabsorption of blood.
 Cold compression with frozen meat is practiced for black eyes.
 It is a strict no as it might contain harmful bacteria.

 • Vitamin C and K are also prescribed to promote healing.